karatelabs/karate/README.md

 * Support for multi-threaded parallel execution, which is a huge time-saver, especially for HTTP integration tests
 * Easily invoke JDK classes, Java libraries, or re-use custom Java code if needed, for ultimate extensibility
 * Simple plug-in system for authentication and HTTP header management that will handle any complex, real-world scenario
+* Future-proof 'pluggable' HTTP client abstraction supports both Apache and Jersey so that you can choose what works best in your project, and not be blocked by library or dependency conflicts
 * Comprehensive support for different flavors of HTTP calls:
   * SOAP / XML requests
   * HTTPS / SSL - without needing certificates, key-stores or trust-stores